 New Hampshire’s Role:

 In 1868, my 7th cousins, 3 times removed (no kidding!) the Kilburn brothers (Edward and Benjamin West) started the manufacture of stereoscopic views, in Littleton, New Hampshire, on a small scale.
+[Benjamin took the photographs and Edward developed them].
 The business grew quickly, and as B.W.
 Kilborn & Co in 1876 was carried it on extensively in a three-story building on Cottage Street, on the south side of the river.
 At that time he employed sixteen people, mostly women.
 Working manually, a person could turn out 60 pictures in a day, and when the Kilburn Company mechanized the process in 1860, its 52 employees could turn out 3,000 stereographs a day.
 The business at its peak was known to create 600,000 views.
 Their views became the most widely distributed in the United States.

 What kind of views?